 Another message.
 Yes, another message about the diseases going around your kids’ school.
 Croup.
 Strep.
-Stomach bug.
-RSV.
+Flu.
+Respiratory syncytial virus.
 Just reading the words is enough to send mamas and daddies into a panic.
-The CDC announced that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
-So what can you do to help keep your family safe?
+The CDC announced that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
+So what can you do to help make sure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nausea, and fatigue.
-In fact, the American College of Allergists report that 50% of all illnesses are either caused or worsened by polluted indoor air.
-The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nausea, and tiredness.
+In fact, the American College of Allergists report that 50% of all sicknesses are either caused or worsened by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
 There are two main causes of poor indoor air quality:

-- Pollutant sources (cleaning products, inadequately maintained or unsanitary heating and cooling or humidification devises, smoke, etc)
+- Pollutants (cleaning agents, inadequately maintained or unsanitary heating and cooling or humidification systems, smoke, etc)

-So all this information – what does it mean?
+So all this information – so what?
 What do you do?
-How can you make sure you and your kiddos aren’t breathing adulterated, disease-inducing air?
+How can you make sure you and your little ones aren’t breathing adulterated, disease-inducing air?

 Luckily, we have options.